lordspline/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 Download the sources
 --------------------

-  *Retrieve the sources of the Linux version you intend to build.*
+  *Retrieve the sources of the Peenux version you intend to build.*
   [:ref:`...<sources_sbs>`]

-The step-by-step guide outlines how to retrieve Linux' sources using a shallow git clone.
+The step-by-step guide outlines how to retrieve Peenux' sources using a shallow git clone.
 There is :ref:`more to tell about this method<sources_shallow>` and two alternate ways worth describing: :ref:`packaged archives<sources_archive>` and :ref:`a full git clone<sources_full>`.
 And the aspects ':ref:`wouldn't it